-Here’s a way of looking at relationships that will instantly make the world a happier place: A relationship is not some kind of test to pass or fail, nor is its success judged merely by its longevity; it is a gift to be enjoyed while it lasts, and maybe a chance for us to grow.
+Here’s a way of looking at relationships that will instantly make the world a happier place: A relationship is not some kind of test to pass or fail, nor is its success judged merely by its longevity.
+It is a gift to be enjoyed while it lasts, and maybe a chance for us to grow.

-Identify your expectations
+Identify your relationship expectations

 Here are some questions to ask yourself, to find out what you really expect from relationships.
 You can then decide if (a) these are reasonable expectations, (b) your partner has the same beliefs and expectations, and (c) do you want to drop any of these expectations.